hunter-college-ossd-spr-2020/project-evaluation/DjangoTeammate#1_evaluation.md

 <br>

 4. Are people friendly in the issues, discussion forum, and chat?
-**Yes, all throughout the Django project such as in issues, discussion forums, and any other chat channels, everyone is very friendly to another.**
+**Yes, all throughout the Django project such as in issues, discussion forums, and any other chat channels, everyone is very friendly to one another.**
 <br>

 5. Do maintainers thank people for their contributions?